Merck Manual

 (Supraglottitis)

 Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
 Symptoms include severe sore throat, dysphagia, high fever, drooling, and inspiratory stridor.
-Diagnosis requires direct visualization of the supraglottic structures, which is not to be done until full respiratory support is available.
+Diagnosis requires direct visualization of the supraglottic structures; this procedure is not to be done until full respiratory support is available.
 Treatment includes airway protection and antibiotics.

 Epiglottitis used to primarily affect children and usually was caused by Haemophilus influenzae type B. Now, because of widespread vaccination, it has been almost eradicated in children (more cases occur in adults).
 Causal organisms in children and adults include Streptococcus pneumoniae, Staphylococcus aureus, nontypeable H. influenzae, Haemophilus parainfluenzae, beta-hemolytic streptococci, Branhamella catarrhalis, and Klebsiella pneumoniae.
 H. influenzae type B is still a cause in adults and unvaccinated children.